manfromthefog/abstract-algebra-tools/README.md

-# Truth Table
+# Abstract Algebra Tools
-Truth Tables are fundamental in logic to evalulate equivalence of logical statements.
-I find the idea of constructing a truth table and evaluating every little component very tedious, hence I created a calculator.
+Primarily based off of UWaterloo's Math 135 curriculum, the app illustrates fundamental concepts like truth tables and the extended euclidean algorithm (GCD WR, GCD CT, Bezout's Lemma).

 ## Functions
-You can specify the amount of variables and input complex logical statements.
+You can specify the number of variables and input complex logical statements.
+Inputting numbers follows the same idea.
 The DOM auto-updates upon user input.

 ## Input Formats